ralixjs/ralix/docs/PHILOSOPHY.md

 }
 ```

-Components part is designed for widgets you will have in several pages: modals, tooltips, forms, etc. Components can be also auto-mounted on each DOM load, you just need to pass them to the `RalixApp` instance.
+The Components are designed to encapsulate code for widgets you will have in several pages: modals, tooltips, forms, etc.

+Components can be also auto-mounted on each DOM load, you just need to pass them to the `RalixApp` instance and Ralix will call the `constructor` method automatically.

 ## Utilities